 TRANSFORMING DATA INTO A STORY

-THE DIFFERENCE BETWEEN DATAVIZ AND DATA STORYTELLING
+THE DIFFERENCE BETWEEN DATA VIZ AND DATA STORYTELLING

-Let us compare Dataviz and Data Storytelling with a simple example.
+Let's illustrate the difference between Dataviz and Data Storytelling with a simple example.

 Data Storytelling scenario:

-FROM DATAVIZ TO DATA STORYTELLING: INGREDIENTS
+FROM DATAVIZ TO DATA STORYTELLING: THE INGREDIENTS

-Graphic representation of Data Storytelling elements
+Graphic representation of the elements of Data Storytelling

 Source: Photo by Brent Dykes